aiven/devportal/docs/products/kafka/kafka-connect/howto/snowflake-sink.rst

 The configuration file contains the following peculiarities:

 * ``"topics": "iot_measurements"``: setting the topic to sink
-* ``"value.converter": "org.apache.kafka.connect.json.JsonConverter"``: the message value is in plain JSON format without a schema, there is not converter defined for the key since it's empty
+* ``"value.converter": "org.apache.kafka.connect.json.JsonConverter"``: the message value is in JSON format with a schema, there is not key converter defined for the key since it's empty